hemdho/hemdho.github.io/README.md

 # hemdho.github.io
 Task Management System

-Markdown
-Markdown is a lightweight and easy-to-use syntax for styling your writing.
-It includes conventions for

-Syntax highlighted code block
+Back end web api developed using JAVA 8 , Spring Boot 2.3.3 , H2 Database.
+It is very lightweight and covered spring security, etag.

+# User Management

+It cover managing users.
+It includes managing user roles and privilegies with autdit trial.
+It is designed for admin user.

-# Header 1
+# Task Management

-## Header 2
+Task Managment having facility to create, modify and remove task from the task list of given user.

 ### Header 3

 - Bulleted